Lake Braddock Secondary School: Choirs

 The Lake Braddock Chorus consisted of five different choirs until the 2017–2018 school year.
-The Men's Choir, Women's Vocal Ensemble and the female Freshmen in Bel Canto make up the non-auditioned choirs, and Select Women and Lake Braddock Singers make up the auditioned choirs.
+The Men's Choir, Women's Vocal Ensemble and the female Freshmen in Bel Canto madeup the non-auditioned choirs, and Select Women and Lake Braddock Singers made up the auditioned choirs.
 In 2017, Bel Canto and Women's Vocal Ensemble were combined.
 The Lake Braddock Singers (formally known as Symphonic Chorale) is composed of sopranos, altos, tenors, and basses.

+The chorus performed in the Macy’s Thanksgiving Parade in 2002.
 An a cappella group formed in 2008, inspired by the pop a cappella groups of major colleges, including JMU Madison Project and Blues Tones organizations that perform yearly for the choir program at Lake Braddock.
 The group was founded by students and is managed by students as well.

 The choirs have won many awards, including winning several in Nashville in 2006.
 In 2007, the choir performed in New York City near the site of the former World Trade Center buildings.
 The choirs also have turned out several highly successful singers, including a quarter-finalist for American Idol, and several performers in musical theater.
 Every year the Lake Braddock Chorus and the Lake Braddock Theatre programs come together and produce a musical.
 The musical theatre has been around since 1975 and has produced shows such as Guys and Dolls; Thoroughly Modern Millie; Annie; Les Misérables; Cinderella; Annie, Get Your Gun; Hairspray; Beauty and the Beast.
 Rehearsals occur in the spring when the show airs to the public.

-The director of the High School Chorus Program, Andrea Harmon, took over the program after former director Mary Demarco retired in the 2016–2017 school year.
-Harmon works with the director of the middle school Chorus Program, Mr. McClay.
-The Theatre program is responsible for tech in the show including the lighting, sound, and sets/set changes.